jvde-github/AIS-catcher-docs/docs/installation/build-source.md

 AIS-catcher -E ~/aiscatcher.json 127.0.0.1:8118
 ```

-Then open `http://localhost:8118` in a browser — the [setup wizard](../managed/setup-wizard.md) walks you through the configuration and starts the receiver.
+Then open `http://localhost:8118`{ .address } in a browser — the [setup wizard](../managed/setup-wizard.md) walks you through the configuration and starts the receiver.
 See [Getting Around the Dashboard](../managed/dashboard.md) to monitor and fine-tune your station.

 </div>